Aaron98990/ways-of-the-game/misconduct.md

 - showboating or taunting
   - stepping over an opponent
   - clapping in an opponent's face
+  - signaling the score in an opponent's face
+  - imitating or mocking a player who messed up
 - failure to respect a referee's command (e.g. asking a player to come to talk to the referee)
 - an unsporting goal celebration (covered in the [goals section](/goals))
 - blatantly commiting an offfense